Vice President, Production

 Dave Roberts, vice president, network content at ESPN, oversees the network’s production of First Take, the 6 p.m.
-ET edition of SportsCenter (since Oct.
-2017) and Get Up! (since Nov.
-2018).
-Roberts directly oversees 25 hours of programming per week on ESPN.
+ET edition of SportsCenter, Get Up, High Noon, Highly Questionable, Around the Horn and Pardon the Interruption.
+Roberts is directly responsible for 35 hours of programming per week on ESPN.

-In November 2016, he added ESPN’s lively and provocative daily morning debate studio show First Take – with Stephen A. Smith, Max Kellerman and Molly Qerim Rose – to his portfolio.
-While under his guidance, First Take has reached several ratings and audience milestones, including a 37% audience increase from July 2016 to July 2017 and double-digit audience increases in all key demographics.
+In November 2016, he added ESPN’s popular morning debate studio show First Take – with Stephen A. Smith, Max Kellerman and host Molly Qerim Rose – to his portfolio.
+While under his guidance, First Take has reached several ratings and audience milestones and double-digit audience increases in all key demographics.

 Previously, Roberts served as vice president, ESPN Audio network content, leading a new group focused on overall strategy for national talk and play-by-play content.
 Roberts was responsible for bringing unique voices to ESPN and ESPN Radio including Bomani Jones and the successful launch of The Right Time with Bomani Jones on ESPN Radio.
 Roberts also drove diversity on the airwaves at ESPN Radio, with the additions of espnW Presents: The Trifecta, Izzy & Spain, The Morning Roast and more.

 He previously served as general manager of ESPN Radio New York 98.7FM.
 While at ESPN Radio New York, Roberts led the rights deals negotiations that brought multiyear deals for New York Knicks, Rangers and Jets games to the station, as well as the Spanish-language broadcast rights for ESPN Deportes Radio 1050AM.
 In addition, Roberts oversaw the simulcast agreement for The Michael Kay Show on the YES Network.